-Over the course of several seasons, numerous changes and tweaks, and a full-blown reboot with Chapter 2, Fortnite has seen its fair share of skins come and go.
+Over the course of several seasons, numerous changes and tweaks, and four chapters, Fortnite has seen its fair share of skins come and go.
 Some Fortnite skins are fairly easy to come by, but others are so rare you might only ever see them once or twice in all your time with Fortnite Battle Royale.
 Only so many skins can be in the shop, so naturally, some rare skins never see the light of day after their initial debut, making them incredibly rare.
 Some exclusive skins weren’t even available for purchase via conventional means, instead only being given to those who bought physical products or console bundles.

 These following skins are some of the rarest skins in Fortnite.